Margaret Maron: Awards and recognition

 Maron received a number of awards for her work from the various awarding bodies of the mystery fiction genre.

 Her first novel to receive recognition was Corpus Christmas, which was nominated for the 1989 Agatha Award and the 1990 Anthony Award in the "Best Novel" category.
 Her first short story to be met with critical acclaim was "Deborah's Judgment", which won the 1991 Agatha Award and was also nominated for the Anthony Award and the Macavity Award the following year for "Best Short-story".

-Her novel Bootlegger's Daughter was very well received, winning the 1992 Agatha and the Anthony, Edgar and Macavity awards for "Best Novel" the following year.
+Her novel Bootlegger's Daughter won the 1992 Agatha and the Anthony, Edgar and Macavity awards for "Best Novel" the following year.
 Additionally in 1993, Maron's short story "...That Married Dear Old Dad" was nominated for the "Best Short-story" Agatha and her novel Southern Discomfort was nominated for the "Best Novel" Agatha award.
 Southern Discomfort was again honoured the following year, picking up a nomination at the 1994 Anthony Awards, again for "Best Novel".

 Up Jumps The Devil won the 1996 "Best Novel" Agatha Award; two years later her novel Home Fires was nominated for this same honour, as well as a Macavity nomination in 1999.
 2000 brought yet another Agatha Award nomination for Storm Track.
 Short story "Virgo in Sapphires" was nominated for the 2001 Agatha, the 2002 Edgar and the 2002 Anthony Awards in the "Best Short-story" category; the latter being the same year that another of her short-stories, "The Dog That Didn't Bark", won the Agatha Award.

 Last Lessons of Summer was nominated for an Agatha Award in 2003; High Country Fall was nominated for an Agatha Award in 2004 and also picked up a Macavity nomination the following year, the same year in which her novel Rituals of the Season picked up yet another Agatha nomination.
 Hard Row also received an Agatha Award nomination, this time in 2007.
 Three-Day Town won the 2011 Agatha Award for "Best Novel".

 In 2006, North Carolina Governor Michael F. Easley named Maron to the Order of the Long Leaf Pine, the state's highest civilian honor.
 Maron received an honorary doctorate from and gave the commencement address to the University of North Carolina at Greensboro in May 2010, where she was a student for two years.
 In 2016, she was inducted into the North Carolina Literary Hall of Fame.